Kittemzly/ChocoBot/README.md

 ## Configuration

-The only user-configurable settings are:
+the main user-configurable settings are:

 - `maxRank`: The target chocobo rank at which the script will stop.
 - `raceType`: The race type to run.
 Valid options are: